 This can be done through improved monitoring techniques like supervision and monitoring by drones.

-AI can also help in locating risky zones and risky activities prior to actual construction.
+AI can also help locate construction risks and risky activities before actual construction.

 This can help a safety engineer to identify and mitigate these risks.
-It can help in focusing on problems and concerns in the construction project that require immediate attention.
+It can help focus on problems and concerns in the construction project that require immediate attention.

 Along with safety, quality can also be enhanced by better monitoring and technological advancements like AI.

 DigiQC is one such solution for your construction project that can manage the quality and provide better results by using digital methods of planning, controlling, and assuring quality standards in the construction project.

 SMART Benefits of a Digital transformation: